Quenching factor measurement for NaI(Tl) scintillation crystal: Introduction

 \section{Introduction}

-Weakly interacting massive particle (WIMP) is one of the strongest dark matter candidates for the last few decades\cite{ref1,ref2}.
-Many experiments using various types of detectors have been designed and performed for the direct search of WIMPs\cite{refn1,refn2}.
-Among the various WIMP search experiments, the DAMA/LIBRA group shows the most interesting results.
-This group claimed the detection of positive signals from WIMP interaction using 250 kg NaI(Tl) scintillation detectors with a high significance of 9.3 $\sigma$\cite{ref3}.
-This result has been controversial with most other experiments\cite{kims,ref4,ref5,ref6}.
-However, owing to the various systematic differences between the experiments, it is difficult to make clear conclusions about the DAMA/LIBRA$'$s observation\cite{ref7}.
+Weakly interacting massive particles (WIMPs) have been among the strongest dark matter candidates for the past few decades \cite{ref1,ref2}.
+Several experiments have been designed and performed for the direct search of WIMPs using various types of detectors \cite{refn1,refn2}.
+Among the various experiments searching for WIMPs, the DAMA/LIBRA group has presented very interesting results.
+They demonstrated the detection of an annual modulation effect compatible with a WIMP interaction with a high significance of 12.9 $\sigma$, using 250 kg NaI(Tl) scintillation detectors \cite{ref3}.
+However, several other experiments \cite{kims,ref4,ref5,ref6} have not detected positive signals.
+Because of the various systematic differences between the experiments, it is difficult to draw clear conclusions about the observation by DAMA/LIBRA \cite{ref7}.
 It is important to reproduce the DAMA/LIBRA experiment with the same target material using the same or higher sensitivity.

-Recently, KIMS group(at present COSINE) started the experiment for direct search of the WIMP with the NaI(Tl) scintillation detector \cite{ref8,ref9}, which is the same target material with DAMA/LIBRA.
-Direct detection of the WIMP using NaI(Tl) scintillation detector is based on the detection of the nucleus recoiled by the WIMP-nucleon interaction.
-The recoiled nucleus loses its kinetic energy and a part of the energy is converted into the scintillation lights.
-The amount of scintillation lights can be used to evaluate the recoil energy of the nucleus.
-Energy calibration to obtain the relation between the nuclear recoil energy and the scintillation light need to be carried out.
+Recently, the Korea Invisible Mass Search (KIMS, at present COSINE-100 which is a collaborative experiment involving KIMS and DM-Ice) started an experiment for the direct search for WIMPs using a NaI(Tl) scintillation detector \cite{ref8}, with the same target material as that of DAMA/LIBRA.
+The direct detection of WIMPs using a NaI(Tl) scintillation detector is based on the detection of the nucleus recoiled by the WIMP-nucleon interaction.
+The recoiled nucleus loses its kinetic energy and a part of the energy is converted into scintillation light.
+The amount of scintillation light can be used to determine the recoil energy of the nucleus.
+To obtain the relation between the nuclear recoil energy and the scintillation light, an energy calibration needs to be performed.

-The energy calibration for nuclear recoil events can be performed using the elastic scattering of energetic neutrons, using various scattering angles and/or incident energies of neutrons.
-The calibration factor $c_{nr}$ can be expressed by nuclear recoil energy $E_{nr}$ and scintillation light ($L$) like Eq.
-(1).
+The energy calibration for nuclear recoil events can be performed using the elastic scattering of energetic neutrons, various scattering angles, and/or incident energies of neutrons.
+The calibration factor $c_{nr}$ can be expressed as a function of the nuclear recoil energy $E_{nr}$ and scintillation light $L$ as

-The energy calibration needs to be performed repeatedly for the detectors to monitor the stability of $L$, which is usually done with the gamma sources.
-The calibration factor $c_{er}$ for gamma calibration can convert the scintillation light to the electron recoil equivalent energy $E_{ee}$ by Eq.
-(2).
+The energy calibration needs to be repeated for detectors to monitor the stability of $L$, which is typically performed with gamma sources.
+The calibration factor $c_{er}$ for the gamma calibration can convert the scintillation light to the electron recoil equivalent energy $E_{ee}$ as